Actuarial-Control-Cycle-T1-2024/group-page-showcase-statsmart-solutions/README.md

   <img src="https://github.com/Actuarial-Control-Cycle-T1-2024/group-page-showcase-statsmart-solutions/blob/main/images/savings_graph.png?raw=true" />
 </p>

+Along with financial savings, this wellness program has several other benefits for SuperLife and its stakeholders.
+One inherent benefit is the overall health improvement for policyholders, and for Lumarians as a whole.
+Participating in health screenings, reducing cancer risk factors, decreasing smoking levels and doing healthy activities all promote better lifestyles for policyholders and for their relatives and friends who may also gain awareness of healthy behaviours.
+Further, this program directly helps SuperLife to practice Corporate Social Responsibility (CSR) by focusing on the needs of its customers (to live longer and healthier lives).
+This is not only ethical and beneficial to society, but also builds a better brand reputation for SuperLife.
+Finally, StatSmart’s proposed program would also improve employee satisfaction and engagement as they work with the knowledge that their products are helping others to improve their lifestyles.

+In the medium to long term, a key factor for SuperLife to consider is whether premiums can be reduced to reflect the improvement in mortality.
+This may come in the form of overall re-pricing, or of variable premium discounts to policyholders based on their participation in the incentives.
+While this may reduce SuperLife’s premium income, it would likely boost policyholder participation, attract new customers, and improve the company’s brand reputation.

 ### 5. Key Assumptions <a name="keyassumptions"></a>

 |     Metric                                    |     Assumed   Value                                                                                                                     |     Reasoning   including analysis                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |